WikiLeaks Fast Facts

 July 22, 2016 - WikiLeaks releases nearly 20,000 emails from Democratic National Committee staffers.
 The emails appear to show the committee favoring Hillary Clinton over Bernie Sanders during the US presidential primary.

 October 7, 2016 - More than 2,000 hacked emails from Clinton's campaign chairman, John Podesta are published by WikiLeaks.
-The emails include possible excerpts from closed-door speeches.
-During the Democratic primary, Sanders asked Clinton to release the transcripts from her speeches but she declined.
 WikiLeaks claims that it has more than 50,000 of Podesta's emails and pledges to continue releasing batches of documents during the weeks leading up to the election.

 January 3, 2017 - During an interview on the Fox News Network, Assange says that Russia did not give WikiLeaks hacked emails.